HWU 2020-2021 Budget – Executive Summary

-In the new budget, we will hold our complement of employees steady at 106 full-time equivalents, including some unfilled positions as detailed below.
+In the new budget, we will reduce our complement of employees to 101 full-time equivalents, including some unfilled positions as detailed below.
 This equates to 85 full-time employees at full staff.
 This is a result of eliminating currently unfilled positions and restructuring in some areas.

 Extra Positions to Allow Promotions: Over the last few years, we’ve added several slots that allow us to test and promote from within, calling these “ghost” positions.
 They are summarized in this table:

 |Utility System Worker I||8||18|

 As an example, there are 14 total classified positions listed in the Water Treatment Operator I and II classifications; however, there will never be more than 10 of those positions permanently filled.
 Five Water Treatment Plant Operator I positions exist, allowing us to hire and train new operators due to turnover or vacancy; but these positions are only filled when new, untrained operators are hired, and as they gain certification and experience, they will test up into the higher classification, never expanding our total working complement of 10 water operators.